rossigee/currency/vault_connector/readme/USAGE.rst

     # Store only the token in your Odoo model
     your_model.vault_token = token

+    # Note: The token must be a valid UUID.
+The connector enforces this format for security and uniqueness.

 4. **Retrieve a Secret**::

     secret_data = vault.get_secret(token)
     api_key = secret_data.get('api_key')
     database_url = secret_data.get('database_url')

+    # Note: The token must be a valid UUID.
+The connector will raise an exception if an invalid format is used.

 📚 **Advanced API Methods**
 ===========================